tensorflow/docs/site/en/api_docs/python/tf/vectorized_map.md

 A tensor or (possibly nested) sequence of tensors.
 Each tensor packs the results of applying fn to tensors unpacked from elems along the first dimension, from first to last.

+Although they are less common as user-visible inputs and outputs, note that tensors of type <a href="../tf.md#variant"><code>tf.variant</code></a> which represent tensor lists (for example from
+<a href="../tf/raw_ops/TensorListFromTensor.md"><code>tf.raw_ops.TensorListFromTensor</code></a>) are vectorized by stacking the list
+contents rather than the variant itself, and so the container tensor will have a scalar shape when returned rather than the usual stacked shape.
+This improves the performance of control flow gradient vectorization.
 </td>
 </tr>